Derf Backderf's latest graphic novel, 'Kent State: Four Dead in Ohio,' will be published in April 2020

-Artist and author John "Derf" Backderf's latest work will focus on the Kent State University shootings in 1970.
+Artist and author John "Derf" Backderf's latest work will focus on the Kent State University shootings on May 4, 1970.
 "Kent State: Four Dead in Ohio" is a graphic novel by the Northeast Ohio native, who was 10 years old when the Ohio National Guard opened fire on protesters.

 The Hollywood Reporter reported that the Kent State book will be published by Abrams ComicArts in April 2020 ahead of the 50th anniversary of the tragedy.